 - Candidates applying under NRI sponsorship must have a real blood relation to the financial supporter, be it the mother, sister, father, brother, aunt or uncle.

-Mbbs admission process for OCI candidates starts with the NEET entrance exam, where they have to score minimum qualifying marks for admission.
+MBBS admission process for OCI candidates starts with the NEET entrance exam, where they have to score minimum qualifying marks for admission.
 As far as NEET UG 2021 is concerned , it is scheduled on August 1,2021 and result will be declared by the August month end.

-After the results are announced, candidates need to register themself on MCI official website for the counselling process.
+After the results are announced, candidates need to register themselves on MCI official website for the counselling process.